DawidSzpener/CV/README.md

 - Comunicating with customer to try and deliver exactly of what they requested

 Overall im proud of what I have achieved in Great Bear.
 In just two years from being a new guy who knows little english to first ever foreigner team-leader on site.
 This aswell as multiple employee of the month awards.
-There was always alot of faith put in me by the management staff because of my character, for example I was responsible for opening and closing entire warehouse.
+There was always alot of faith put in me by the management staff, for example I was responsible for opening and closing entire warehouse.
 The reason for leaving would be not the greatest prospects for future, because after some time you hit a ceiling and thats it.